Table Of Contents

 Pricing: Free for self-service, $10/month for up to 100 users (Productive Plan), and custom pricing for Enterprise deployments

 Loft provides a control platform that runs on top of an existing Kubernetes cluster to enable self-service and multitenancy.
 In the same way that ProsperOps automates resource usage monitoring, Loft automatically identifies idle namespaces.
-Once you set up Sleep Mode in Loft, it will automatically put those clusters to sleep after a specified inactivity period.
+Once you set up Sleep Mode in Loft, it automatically puts those clusters to sleep after a specified inactivity period.

 Category: Kubernetes governance and cost management for enterprises with cloud-native use cases